talhanaveed/order-middleware/README.md

 2. Get the URL for the API from the Output tab of your stack deployment.

 ## Usage
 Open your API testing platform like Postman.
 The interaction with this project will be through API calls.
-In the payload of your API requests, two fields are **important**:
+Remember to pass two **important** parameters in the body of your requests.
 ```markdown
 - Required:`orderid` The unique identifier of your order.
 Two orders cannot have the same orderid
 - Required in create/update requests:`status` false = order is not accepted, true = order is accepted